Energy Monitor

 Energy Monitoring Improves Profits

-The web based energy monitoring software allows remote access to the crucial data for energy savings in different locations.
-The system is built to monitor up to 17 sub-loads per module within a facility to better detect energy leaks, provide benchmark reports, bill verification, and be alerted when abnormal energy usage occurs
+The system is built to monitor up to 17 sub-loads per module.
+All within a single facility.
+This is to better detect energy leaks, and provide benchmark reports, bill verification, and be alerted when abnormal energy usage occurs

 Notification & Alerts!

-What is Demand Usage?
-Load shedding is a means of reducing demand usage in a facility and will reducing energy usage by up to 20%.
-Many times demand charges exceed 50% of the total electric power bill.
-This makes demand control a very attractive option to reduce operating costs.
+Load shedding reduces demand usage in a facility, cutting energy usage up to 20%.
+Demand charges can make up over 50% of total power bills, so controlling demand is an attractive option to reduce costs.

 Demand usage is the total amount of electricity being used by a consumer during a defined time period.
 By performing demand control, huge savings can be achieved.